 During your visit:

 You and your child will meet with your child’s healthcare team.
-Depending on your child’s condition, they will see a cancer doctor, blood specialist, surgeon or radiation oncologist.
+Depending on your child’s condition, they will see a provider who specializes in treating children with cancer or blood disorders, a surgeon or radiation oncologist.
 Learn more about the Cancer and Blood Disorders Center team.

-- The doctor will examine your child.
+- The provider will examine your child.
 This takes 45 to 90 minutes.

-- Sometimes the doctor may order more tests.
-These may include imaging studies, lab tests or a needle aspiration or biopsy.
+- Sometimes the provider may order more tests.
+These may include imaging studies, lab tests or a biopsy.

-- We will talk with you about our review of your child’s record and what we find during the visit.
+- We will talk with you about our review of your child’s records and what we find during the visit.

 - We will partner with you to determine next steps.

-- Test results related to your child’s condition if your primary care provider has not sent them already.
+- Test results related to your child’s condition, if your child’s primary care provider has not sent them already.
 This includes results of lab tests and imaging studies.
-You can call 206-287-2106 to make sure we have received your records.
+You can call 206-987-2106 to make sure we have received your records.

 - Medicines or a list of them.
 Include nonprescription items like vitamins.
-Include the name, dose (amount) and instructions.
+Include the name, amount (dose) and instructions.

-- Forms you need to have signed by our providers, for example, any school forms.
+- Forms you need to have signed by our providers, such as school forms.

 - Snacks for your child in case the appointment lasts longer than expected.
-Or you may prefer to visit the hospital cafeteria.
+You may prefer to visit the hospital cafeteria.